 Securing financial resources

 Whether you’re participating in a clinical trial that is hours from home or need transportation to your doctor appointment, a patient advocate has the inside scoop on how to help with the costs.
 Chivil helps her patients find alternative ways to pay for travel and accommodations when the clinical trial site is far from home.
 “Usually a nonprofit specific to a patient’s disease type can provide some financial resources or a group like corporate angels can give them a seat on a flight for free,” says Chivil.
 Errors in billing or filing insurance claims can be passed to the patient advocate as well.
 They are keenly aware of how to appeal the hospital for billing mistakes and how to get a lower overall cost for care.
 For routine appointments, patient advocates know which insurance plans may offer reduced or free transportation.
-(For other tips, ask your doc these questions first and save big on prescription drugs.)
+(Check to see if Amazon Pharmacy can save you money on prescription drugs, too.)

 When don’t you need a patient advocate?